FAQ: GBP LIBOR transition to SONIA

 When will GBP LIBOR be discontinued, and what are the key milestones between now and then?

 Should ICE continue to publish LIBOR after the end of 2021, some or all of the banks involved in LIBOR’s calculation could still drop out of the panel.
 If at any point there were five or fewer banks in the panel, LIBOR would be discontinued at that point.
 The FCA could also step in after a number of banks have left the process and state that the reduced size of the panel prevents LIBOR from being robust enough for use.

 Between now and the end of 2021, key milestones include:

 - Publication of SONIA term rates: Term SONIA Reference Rates, “TSRRs”, are forward-looking term SONIA rates.
 As described in more detail below, they are currently being published in Beta form.
 However, the regulator has repeatedly warned market participants against an overreliance on these, and to prepare for direct use of (overnight) SONIA in many cases.

 - Assessment of loan contracts exposed to LIBOR: By the end of Q1 2021, the Working Group on Sterling Risk-Free Reference Rates expects all financial institutions to have completed their assessment of LIBOR-linked loans maturing after 2021.
 This should identify those contracts that can be actively converted and accelerate this active conversion in Q2/Q3 2021.
 (Back to top)

 Will GBP LIBOR’s discontinuation be delayed?

 Not at present.
 Although the FCA has pushed back some interim deadlines relevant to LIBOR’s cessation (for example the deadline for banks to stop signing new loans underpinned by LIBOR, which was originally set for Q3 2020), the overall deadline of 31 December 2021 has not changed.
-To that point, the IBA announced on 18 November a consultation on its intention to cease the publication of GBP LIBOR after 31 December 2021, despite issuing a separate consultation re extension of USD LIBOR publication through 30 June 2023.
+After considering the results of its consultation, the IBA confirmed its intention to cease the publication of GBP LIBOR after 31 December 2021, despite announcing its intent to extend publication of the most commonly used tenors of USD LIBOR through 30 June 2023.
+(Back to top)

 When will lenders stop signing new loans based on LIBOR?